espressif/vscode-esp-idf-extension/README.md

 These icons will be used in the steps below showing common ESP-IDF use cases:

-1. Press <kbd>F1</kbd> and type **ESP-IDF: Show Examples Projects** to create a new project from ESP-IDF examples.
+1. Press <kbd>F1</kbd> and type **ESP-IDF: Show Example Projects** to create a new project from ESP-IDF examples.
 Select ESP-IDF and choose an example to create a new project from.

 2. Once the project is created and opened in VS Code, set the serial port of your device by clicking status bar icon ![serial port](./media/readme/serialport.png).
 Alternatively, press <kbd>F1</kbd>, type **ESP-IDF: Select Port to Use**, and choose the serial port to which your device is connected.